ashishj12/deal-costing-assistant-v2/README.md

 - coverage mapping and scope validation
 - estimation logic
 - export and package behavior
-- IDs, schema consistency, versioning, and change impact expectations
+- ID generation, schema consistency, versioning, and change impact expectations

 Run the suite with: